 - Household: Cleaning and organizing your space can help to declutter your brain.
 Don't knock it till you try it!
 Many people find this a soothing means of self-care.

 It's important to remember that these overwhelming feelings and reactions will not be with you forever.
-As you invest in yourself, you will continue to grow and evolve.
+As you invest in yourself and build your resiliency, you will continue to grow and evolve.
 Life may never look like it did before, but there is a place beyond the pain.

 Need some assistance?
 Contact OVA Monday through Friday at 800.563.6399.